takizuka/polaris/polaris.shopify.com/content/content/accessible-and-inclusive-language.md

 #### Master

-Avoid using this term, as many associate it with the practice of slavery.
+Avoid using this term, as many associate it with the institution of slavery.

 <!-- dodont -->